tushuhei/simple-firebase-chat/step2/README.md

 After editing, spin the local development server by running `firebase serve -p 8080` and navigate to the preview by accessing `http://localhost:8080`.
-You should see the saved messages in the DevTool console.
+You should see the texts from the saved messages on the screen.